mpytlik-intel/edge-ai-suites/manufacturing-ai-suite/industrial-edge-insights-vision/apps/pallet-defect-detection/docs/user-guide/get-started.md

     }
     ```

-    If you wish to stop a specific instance, you can specify it with an `--id` argument to the command.
+    If you wish to stop a specific instance, make sure to identify it with the `--id` argument.
     For example, `./sample_stop.sh --id 4b36b3ce52ad11f0ad60863f511204e2`

 10. Bring down the application: